Current pedal obsession: Recovery Effects Dirty Murals v3 Delay+Reverb

 - There’s no tails mode.
 Since Dirty Murals v3 is intended as an always-on pedal, you probably won’t find that to be a negative.

-Despite the simplicity, Dirty Murals does an amazing job of blurring the lines between delay and reverb until it can be recognized only as a beautiful ambience.
-At the same time, this ambience subtly retains traits of reflections and spaces that can be very familiar and pleasing to us.
-You can dial in tiny metallic rooms to massively harmonious de-verb spaces with Dirty Murals v3, which makes it velcroworthy.
+Despite the simplicity, Dirty Murals can create a surprising variety of spaces and colorations from distorted, tiny metallic rooms to massively harmonious de-verb spaces which makes it velcroworthy.
 At a max of 200ms and 400ms, the delays are shorter than most pedals, but both modes get plenty lush and ambient.
-After really delving into what this pedal can do, I’m having a hard time not thinking of reverb+delay as its own from of ambience.
+After really delving into what this pedal can do, I’m having a hard time not thinking of reverb+delay as its own form of ambience.

 This article contains my honest opinion of the pedal that I’m currently obsessed with.
 I buy the pedals myself.
 Makers don’t pay me to do glowing reviews.
 And I don’t try to sell gear to you through affiliate links.
 That’s why buying me a coffee below helps to keep these reviews coming.